-KPMG LLP was our independent registered public accounting firm for the years ended December 31, 2021, and December 31, 2020.
+KPMG LLP was our independent registered public accounting firm for the years ended December 31, 2022, and December 31, 2021.
 The following table summarizes the fees for professional services billed to us by KPMG LLP for the last two fiscal years.
 All such services and fees were pre-approved by our audit committee in accordance with the "Pre-Approval Policies and Procedures" described below.

-Years Ended December 3
+Years Ended December 31,

-Fee Category 2021 2020
+Fee Category 2022 2021

-Audit Fees (1) \$500,000 \$1,048,954
+Audit Fees (1) \$ 535,000 \$ 500,000

 Audit-Related Fees (2)

-Tax Fees (3) 39,000 25,000
+Tax Fees (3) 62,000 39,000

 All Other Fees (4)

-Total 539,000 1,073,954
+Total 597,000 539,000

-- (1) "Audit Fees" consist of fees for the audit of our annual financial statements, the review of the interim financial statements included in our registration statement on Form S-1 related to our initial public offering (IPO) and our quarterly financial statements on Form 10-Q and other professional services provided in connection with statutory and regulatory filings or engagements. - (2) "Audit-Related Fees" consist of fees for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements that are traditionally performed by the independent auditor.
-There were no such fees incurred in 2021 and 2020. - (3) "Tax Fees" consist of fees for professional services rendered for tax compliance, tax advice and tax planning. - (4) "All Other Fees" consist of fees for other types of non-audit services that are not specifically prohibited, based on the SEC's rules, and that are not Audit-Related Fees or Tax Fees.
-There were no such fees incurred in 2021 and 2020.
+- (1) "Audit Fees" consist of fees for the audit of our annual financial statements, the review of the interim financial statements included in our registration statement on Form S-1 for our initial public offering (IPO) and in our quarterly reports on Form 10-Q, review of our registration statements on Forms S-3 and S-8 and our prospectus supplements for our "at the market" program and our follow-on offering, and other professional services provided in connection with statutory and regulatory filings or engagements. - (2) "Audit-Related Fees" consist of fees for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements that are traditionally performed by the independent auditor.
+There were no such fees incurred in 2022 or 2021. - (3) "Tax Fees" consist of fees for professional services rendered for tax compliance, tax advice and tax planning. - (4) "All Other Fees" consist of fees for other types of non-audit services that are not specifically prohibited, based on the SEC's rules, and that are not Audit-Related Fees or Tax Fees.
+There were no such fees incurred in 2022 and 2021